RichardoC/kube-audit-rest/README.md

 WARNING: This can only log mutation/creation requests.
 Read Only requests are *not* sent to mutating or validating webhooks unfortunately.

+WARNING: "pods/exec", "pods/attach", "pods/portforward" must be explicitly listed as a rule for them to be recorded, due to <https://github.com/kubernetes/kubernetes/issues/115523>

 ### Certificate expires/invalid